frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 Then the cardinal came to lunch and they had the first course.
 Then it was time for the second course which was the Russian salad.
 But there was a delay and a delay and a delay.

-Finally, St. Josemaria got up from the dining room table, went into the servery to see what was happening, into the kitchen, and found our sister there in tears and the Russian salad all over the floor.
+Finally, St. Josemaría got up from the dining room table, went into the servery to see what was happening, into the kitchen, and found our sister there in tears and the Russian salad all over the floor.

 She went to take the dish off the sideboard at a certain moment to serve it and it fell.
 It was all over the floor, and now she was crying.
 Her tears were now seasoning the Russian salad.